git-game/git-game-v2/README.md

 #Level 5

 You made it to level 5!
 From now on things will get a little more conceptual.
-Within this branch there are 4 empty directories.
+Within this branch there are four empty directories.
 Find out how to fill them.
 In order to fill the directories you first must learn to use ```git submodule``` If you don't know what a submodule is you can learn about it [here](http://git-scm.com/docs/git-submodule).